Scott Hall: Juggalo Championship Wrestling (2007–2009)

 Hall made his Juggalo Championship Wrestling (JCW) debut on August 12, 2007, at Bloodymania, losing to JCW Heavyweight Champion Corporal Robinson.
 In this match, Hall took his first ever bump on thumbtacks.

 On October 6, 2007, at Evansville Invasion, Corporal Robinson, Hall, and Violent J formed the Juggalo World Order (JWO) stable.
 At the 2007 Hallowicked After Party, on October 31, Shaggy 2 Dope was introduced as a member of the group.
 After the main event, special guest referee Nosawa ripped off his referee shirt to reveal that he, too, was a member of the JWO.
 At Bloodymania II, Hall teamed with Kevin Nash, who proclaimed himself a member of the group.
 At the 2008 Hallowicked After Party, the JWO inducted its newest member, 2 Tuff Tony.

 On November 9, the JWO "invaded" Total Nonstop Action Wrestling's Turning Point PPV, by purchasing front row tickets to the event.
-They promote their faction by flashing their JWO jerseys, before being removed from the building.
+They promoted their faction by flashing their JWO jerseys, before being removed from the building.
 The group expressed interest in "invading" WWE's 2009 Royal Rumble, but were unable, due to filming commitments for Big Money Rustlas in Los Angeles.
 They have also shown interest in "invading" Ring of Honor and Ultimate Fighting Championship.